 Local authorities will be accountable for the use of funding allocated and required to report on its spending, using any outcome measures available, as outlined in the grant letter terms and conditions.
 Reporting will be done as part of existing relevant authority reporting requirements highlighting evidence of the impact on attainment alongside qualitative and, where available, quantitative information.

 Measures should reflect the strategic decisions taken around how the funding is used and local authorities should agree the mechanisms which best illustrate impact on attainment.
+These can be quantitative or qualitative measures, for example capturing the experiences and feedback from care experienced children and young people, or through the Chief Social Work Officer Reports.
+Outcomes, measures of success and evaluation of impact should be built into any programme or initiative at the outset and clearly set out in the relevant plans.
 Measures for individual children should also be included in the child or young person's plan.
-These can be quantitative or qualitative measures, for example capturing the experiences and feedback from care experienced children and young people, or through the Chief Social Work Officer Reports.
-A key consideration and focus in 2020/21 should involve strategic planning to ensure the sustainability of the plans in place to support care experienced children and young people.
+A key consideration and focus should be strategic planning to ensure the sustainability of the plans in place to support care experienced children and young people.

 We will use a range of measures to determine improvements in educational outcomes.
 Nationally published data, such as the annual Educational Outcomes for Scotland's Looked after Children statistics will be one specific resource for considerations on measuring impact.
 Improved school attendance, evidence of better engagement with education, or specific improvement in relation to a specific action in the child's plan or education support plan would also be useful measures of evaluation.